-Western analytical-based societies, with their emphasis on achieving “useful” knowledge, became masters and possessors of nature, with the perspective of active domination over other civilizations.
+Western analytical-based societies, with their emphasis on achieving ‘useful’ knowledge, became masters of nature, with the perspective of active domination over other civilizations.

 We should admit […] that power produces knowledge […] that power and knowledge directly imply one another […] that there is no power relation without the correlative constitution of a field of knowledge.
+(Michel Foucault, 1977)

-The concept of power in the integration-based East however is sheer might in numbers, uniformity and thus consistency.
-This spiritual ‘moral power’ drove out the Imperialists in the first half of the 20th century:
+The concept of power in the integration-based East, however, is sheer might in numbers, uniformity, and thus consistency.
+This spiritual ‘moral power’ drove out the Imperialists in the first half of the twentieth century:

 The truest test of civilization, culture and dignity is character, not clothing.
-(Mahatma Gandhi)
+(Mahatma Gandhi, 1938)

 To sum up, Western power in my taxonomy is related to analytically-based deductive knowledge, whereas Eastern power is related to integration-based inductive knowledge.
 The former has the historical function of a dangerous, yet creative force; the latter has the historical function of a tranquil, yet moral force.

 The Theory of Power and to Whom It Belongs

 Pattberg, Thorsten (2013), The East-West Dichotomy, Foreign Language Press, Beijing